drines/flower_deep_net/README.md

 ---

 ## **Training**
 Train a new network on a dataset with `train.py`.
-The code base was original developed and tested against the following dataset: [Univ. of Oxford - Flower Dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) which contains 102 different flower categories and was developed by [Maria-Elena Nilsback](http://www.robots.ox.ac.uk/~men/) and [Andrew Zisserman](http://www.robots.ox.ac.uk/~az/).
+The code base was originally developed and tested against the following dataset: [Univ. of Oxford - Flower Dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) which contains 102 different flower categories and was developed by [Maria-Elena Nilsback](http://www.robots.ox.ac.uk/~men/) and [Andrew Zisserman](http://www.robots.ox.ac.uk/~az/).
 Moreover, it is also built on the PyTorch framework and requires version 0.4 or later.

 * Basic usage: